Skip to main content

 Training and Selecting a Prediction Model

 We start by dividing our historical data into three sets: a training set, a validation set, and a test set.
-Training the model means feeding the training set into the model along with the expected outcome (price), so the model can generate a prediction for further loads.
 The training set typically contains the majority of the historical data.
 The additional sets outside of the training set measure the model’s performance on previously unseen data.

 The next step uses the validation set, which contains samples previously unseen by the model, to evaluate the models and select the most accurate ones.
 The models are given features of the loads within the validation set without their outcomes--in this case price--and each model's predictions are compared to the actual values from the sample.
 Each model is graded on how closely it predicted the validation set as a whole.
 We choose the most accurate model and refine it further with the values from the validation set.